ec-myers/wheel-of-death/README.md

 # Wheel of Death

-### Application by: Elyse Myers, Sara Karsh, Kate Malone and Garrett Iannuzzi
+### Application By: Elyse Myers, Sara Karsh, Kate Malone and Garrett Iannuzzi

 ## Our Application On gitHub Pages: